 As the table above indicates, [RFC 3986 URI] allows a <relative-reference> to contain a fragment or even be a fragment itself.
 However, a c:pathURI is required to resolve to a local resource.
 Therefore, rules in this specification preclude a c:pathURI value from taking the fragment-only form of a <relative-reference>.

-Table 5-2: Summary of MPD URI attributes
+Table 5-2: Summary of IEPD URI attributes